notahat/finer_struct/README.md

 A nicer replacement for Ruby's Struct and OpenStruct.

-Isn't it annoying how `OpenStruct.new` takes a hash, but the the arguments to `Struct.new` have to be ordered?
+Isn't it annoying how `OpenStruct.new` takes a hash, but the arguments to `Struct.new` have to be ordered?

 Do you find you always use an `OpenStruct` when you don't really care if it's open, you just want an easy way to create an object from a hash?